-I have been blogging about Spiti Valley for quite some time now; ever since I started this blog actually.
-Over last few years, I have written several articles covering different aspects of a journey to Spiti.
+Over the last few years, I have written several articles on how to plan a trip to Spiti Valley.
 These articles are spread over numerous pages and shuffling through trying to find the information that you need can actually be quite a task.
 So I thought to add this one sticky page at the front; more like an index to all the information.

 When to visit Spiti Valley